Skip to main content

 Allow the application connection

-Once your administrator approves the request, you receive a notification from Slackbot that the request was approved.
+After your Slack workspace admin approves the request, you receive a notification from Slackbot that the request was approved.

-This notification has a link and button directing you to the Slack Marketplace to install the app.You should skip clicking this link because it will result in a “404: There’s been a glitch” page.
-This is expected, because the CoreWeave Mission Control app is not yet listed in the Slack Marketplace.
+This notification has a link and button directing you to the Slack Marketplace to install the app.Skip clicking this link because it results in a 404: There's been a glitch page.
+This is expected, because the CoreWeave Mission Control app isn’t yet listed in the Slack Marketplace.

 Now, restart the connection process a second time: